27 Epic Things to Do in Cabo San Lucas (and Beyond)

 But you can also do it yourself.

-Beat the crowds and drive (or take the bus) to Santa Maria Beach first thing in the morning – and have the bay all to yourself.
+Beat the crowds and drive (or take the bus) to Santa Maria Beach first thing in the morning – and have the beach and water all to yourself.
+(Of course, there’s a lot of development around this popular bay now.)

 3) Visit Flora Farms

-Hidden away at the end of a bumpy sand road near San Jose del Cabo, it’s a 25-acre organic farm growing all sorts of flowers, veggies and herbs.
+Hidden away at the end of a bumpy sand road near San Jose del Cabo, this 25-acre organic farm grows a colorful array of flowers, veggies and herbs.

 A farmer works the fields (Credit: Flora Farms)

-One of the best ways to experience Flora Farms is to join a free walking farm tour (reserve here), followed by lunch.
+A great way to experience Flora Farms is to join a free walking farm tour (reserve here), then savor a leisurely lunch.

 4) Have fun at Medano Beach